vikramsoni2/nextExplorer/README.md

 - `LOG_LEVEL` – `info` by default; set `debug` for verbose troubleshooting.
 Legacy `DEBUG=true` is also supported but prefer `LOG_LEVEL`.
 - `CORS_ORIGINS` – optional comma‑separated allowed origins for cross‑site requests.
 When `PUBLIC_URL` is set, defaults to that origin; in development, all origins are allowed if unset.
 - `TRUST_PROXY` – proxy trust configuration.
 When `PUBLIC_URL` is set and `TRUST_PROXY` is not, a safe default of `loopback,uniquelocal` is used.
 Override with a hop count or explicit CIDR list only if you understand your proxy chain.
+- `SESSION_COOKIE_DOMAIN` – optional cookie domain (e.g., `.example.com`) if you serve the UI and downloads on different subdomains and want the same login cookies to apply to both.

 Reverse Proxies
 - If running behind Nginx/Traefik/a load balancer with TLS termination, set `PUBLIC_URL` to the external `https` URL.
 Cookies receive `Secure`, redirects and CORS are correct, and Express proxy trust is configured safely.
 Preserve `X‑Forwarded-*` headers in your proxy.
+- If you want to reverse proxy only the UI/API but keep downloads off the proxy, set `DOWNLOAD_PORT` + `DOWNLOAD_PUBLIC_URL` and expose that port directly.
+Ensure the download URL is also reachable over HTTPS to avoid mixed-content download blocking in modern browsers.

 ## Single Sign‑On (OIDC)